 - This hearty potato salad can be served as a light meal or side dish.

 - Radish and Cucumber Salad

-If you try this creamy potato salad recipe, please let me know!
+If you try this potato salad recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 - Prep Time: 10 min

 - Yield: Serves 6 - 8 1x

 - Category: Side

 - Cuisine: American

 - 2 1/2 lbs. potatoes (red or gold)

 - 1 can (14 oz.) chickpeas (garbanzo beans), drained and rinsed (optional)